This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 - Charm or bead

-If you buy a new sign board from the craft store, you won’t have to do this step.
-You might just want to lightly sand the surface before you start painting.
+If you buy a canvas, you won’t have to do this step.

 My sign board had funky little house-shaped cutouts glued to the bottom.
-I gently pried these off and then sanded gently to remove any glue, and to prep the rest of the surface.
+I gently pried these off and then lightly sanded to remove any glue, and to prep the rest of the surface.

 Using acrylic paints, brush on a thick coat of the base layer, covering the whole sign board.